 Emerson School fosters an educational environment that is welcoming, safe, and free from discrimination for all members of the community as they express their gender identity.
-This includes transgender and gender-nonconforming individuals.
-Discrimination, bullying, and harassment are prohibited; incidents of such will be managed in a manner consistent with the school's expectations of conduct and responsibilities.
+This includes transgender and gendernonconforming individuals.
+Discrimination, bullying, and harassment are prohibited.

 Gender Identity